PAST PROGRAMS

 The Howard Baker Forum was established in Washington, D.C. to provide a platform for examining specific, immediate, critical issues affecting the nation’s progress at home and its relations abroad.
 Under Senator Baker’s leadership, the Forum organizes a variety of programs and research projects to examine and illuminate public policy challenges facing the nation today.

-The Cuba Consortium is an assembly of companies, non-profit organizations, investors, academics, and entrepreneurs organized to track and examine the normalization process in both countries and to inform and prepare its members for opportunities to engage Cuba.
-They are complemented by foreign policy, political, economic, international development, legal, and cultural experts who have specialized knowledge of the diplomacy, politics, and economics of the normalization process.
+The Cuba Consortium was an assembly of companies, non-profit organizations, investors, academics, and entrepreneurs organized to track and examine the normalization process in both countries and to inform and prepare its members for opportunities to engage Cuba.
+They were complemented by foreign policy, political, economic, international development, legal, and cultural experts who have specialized knowledge of the diplomacy, politics, and economics of the normalization process.

 The Howard Baker Forum program, A National Roadmap on Advancing Energy Technologies, was established to produce an actionable, national roadmap for advancing energy technologies through the application of high performance computing (HPC) modeling and simulation.
-Startups, particularly small and medium-size businesses, have not taken full advantage of these unique national assets.
-High performance computing can provide an edge to American entrepreneurs and companies and hasten implementation of crucial new technologies by substantially reducing development time and cost.
-The U.S. national laboratory system can provide expertise and capabilities at a level found few places in the world.
+Startups, particularly small and medium-size businesses, did not take full advantage of these unique national assets.
+High performance computing provides an edge to American entrepreneurs and companies and hasten implementation of crucial new technologies by substantially reducing development time and cost.
+The U.S. national laboratory system provided expertise and capabilities at a level found few places in the world.

 A National Summit on Advancing Clean Energy Technology